 Our Articles of Association can be amended by our General Meeting of Shareholders, upon the proposal of our Supervisory Board, by a simple majority of the votes cast at a meeting where at least 15% of the issued and outstanding share capital is present or represented.
 If a quorum is not present, a further meeting can be convened which shall, irrespective of the share capital represented, to pass a resolution.
-If the relevant amendment affects the rights of holders of common shares or holders of preference shares, the approval of the meeting of holders of common shares and the meeting of holders of preference shares, respectively, is required.
+If the relevant amendment affects the rights of holders of common shares or holders of preference shares, the approval of the meeting of holders of preference shares, respectively, is required.